TinkerTools/tinkerdoc/text/key/index.rst

 This section contains detailed descriptions of the keyword parameters used to define or alter the course of a Tinker calculation.
 The keyword control file is optional in the sense that all of the Tinker programs will run in the absence of a keyfile and will simply use default values or query the user for needed information.
 However, the keywords allow use of a wide variety of algorithmic and procedural options, many of which are unavailable interactively.

 Keywords are read from the keyword control file.
 All programs look first for a keyfile with the same base name as the input molecular system and ending in the extension .key.
-If this file does not exist, then Tinker tries to use a generic keyfile with the name Tinker.key and located in the same directory as the input system.
-If neither a system-specific nor a generic keyfile is present, Tinker will continue by using default values for keyword options and asking interactive questions as necessary.
+If this file does not exist, then Tinker tries to use a generic keyfile with the name tinker.key and located in the same directory as the input molecular system.
+The name of the keyfile can also be specified on the command line invoking a Tinker calculation with the "-k" flag.
+For example, the command:

+   analyze my-molecule -k my-keyfile

+will run the Tinker ANALYZE program taking as input the molecular system given in the file "my-molecule" or "my-molecule.xyz", and using a keyfile named either "my-keyfile" or "my-keyfile.key".
+If a keyfile is not located via any of the above mechanisms, Tinker will continue by using default values for keyword options and asking interactive questions as necessary.

 Tinker searches the keyfile during the course of a calculation for relevant keywords that may be present.
 All keywords must appear as the first word on the line.
 Any blank space to the left of the keyword is ignored, and all contents of the keyfiles are case insensitive.
 Some keywords take modifiers; i.e., Tinker looks further on the same line for additional information, such as the value of some parameter related to the keyword.
 Modifier information is read in free format, but must be completely contained on the same line as the original keyword.
-Any lines contained in the keyfile which do not qualify as valid keyword lines are treated as comments and are simply ignored.
+Any lines contained in the keyfile which do not qualify as valid keyword lines are treated as comments and are ignored.

 Several keywords take a list of integer values (atom numbers, for example) as modifiers.
 For these keywords the integers can simply be listed explicitly and separated by spaces, commas or tabs.
 If a range of numbers is desired, it can be specified by listing the negative of the first number of the range, followed by a separator and the last number of the range.
 For example, the keyword line ACTIVE 4 -9 17 23 could be used to add atoms 4, 9 through 17, and 23 to the set of active atoms during a Tinker calculation.

 Keywords Grouped by Functionality
 ---------------------------------

 Listed below are the available Tinker keywords sorted into groups by general function.
-The section ends with an alphabetical list containing each individual keyword, along with a brief description of its action, possible keyword modifiers, and usage examples.
+The following section provides an alphabetical list containing each keyword, along with a more detailed description of its action, possible keyword modifiers, and usage examples.

 OUTPUT CONTROL KEYWORDS
 ^^^^^^^^^^^^^^^^^^^^^^^